1807 Info 3b: James Crompton

 Sarah Barr M-i-L Wid 57 Formerly domestic servant Kirby Castle

-By the time of the 1891 census the Watts family was complete.
+By the time of the 1891 census the Watts family was almost complete.
+George Watts was born on 30 December 1911.

 1891 Census Sun/Mon 5/6th April 1891